cambridge-cares/TheWorldAvatar/Deploy/stacks/Singapore/README.md

 ### Company data
 The "buildings" and "company" datasets need to be uploaded for this step.
-1) Execute [company.http] to match building IRIs to respective companies, this will add a column in the company table:
+- Execute [company.http] to match building IRIs to factories and data centres.
+This will add a `building_uuid` column to the tables `data_centres` and `factories`.

-2) Once the building IRIs have been appended, please go to the `mainland` geoserver layer and update the query as below:
-    ```
-    WITH "uuid_table" AS
-    ( SELECT "strval" AS "uuid", "cityobject_id" FROM "citydb"."cityobject_genericattrib" WHERE "attrname" = 'uuid' ),
-    "iri_table" AS ( SELECT "urival" AS "iri", "cityobject_id" FROM "citydb"."cityobject_genericattrib" WHERE "attrname" = 'iri' ),
-    // new line below
-    "companies" AS (SELECT "heat_emissions", "building_iri" FROM "company")
-    SELECT "building"."id" AS "building_id",
-    COALESCE("measured_height", 100.0) AS "building_height",
-    "geometry",
-    "uuid",
-    "iri" ,
-    "heat_emissions" // new parameter
-    FROM "citydb"."building"
-    JOIN "citydb"."surface_geometry" ON "citydb"."surface_geometry"."root_id" = "citydb"."building"."lod0_footprint_id"
-    JOIN "uuid_table" ON "citydb"."building"."id" = "uuid_table"."cityobject_id"
-    JOIN "iri_table" ON "citydb"."building"."id" = "iri_table"."cityobject_id"
-    LEFT JOIN "companies" ON "uuid_table"."uuid" = "companies"."building_iri" // new line
-    WHERE "citydb"."surface_geometry"."geometry" IS NOT NULL
-    ```
+### City furniture footprint
+Execute [cityfurniture-footprint-height.sql] to add footprint data in the `citydb.cityobject_genericattrib` table.
+This is necessary because unlike the buildings table, the city_furniture table does not contain the lod0 footprint necessary for visualisation on MapBox.

 ### Dispersion data
 To generate dispersion data, make sure the weather agent and ship input agent are spun up with the correct API keys.
 Examples of HTTP requests are made available in [HTTP requests for dispersion].

 1) Execute [start-live-updates.http] to start live ship updates from aisstream.
-2) Execute [jurong-live.http] and [mbs-live.http] to start scheduled simulations.
+2) Execute [mbs-live.http] to start scheduled simulations.
 Important thing to consider is at the time of the first dispersion simulation, there should be ships that are instantiated within the simulation boundary (see explanation of delayMinutes below).
 - Parameters:
     1) ewkt - Extended WKT literal for PostGIS
     2) nx - number of x cells